jlwitthuhn/cycles-shader-editor/README.md

 ## License

-This project is available under the zlib license.
+This project is available under the MIT license.
 The full text of the license is available in [LICENSE.txt](LICENSE.txt)